 Two very different reasons.

 - Most sales books are written for sales leaders, by consultants, to secure more consulting work.
 The ability for frontline reps to grasp the content and apply strategies, successfully from these books, is difficult for all but the most diligent.
 Many authors have a focus on what new consulting work they can generate from the publication rather than how they can help those who need it the most.
 The message in these books is targetted directly at the senior seller or sales enabler in large corporations.
 The books are full of great information- no denying that, but most reps will fail to execute, understand or even complete the book.
+This book is for those frontline reps.

 - Outbound selling needs to move to a sharper focus on quality rather than quantity.
 I feel very strongly about this.
 While most people in sales accept this as a true statement, they cannot work out how to get there.
 The standard response is, (in fact I had this exact response just yesterday), I’d like to make the change, I believe I need to make the change, but I cannot afford to bring my current (usually failing) prospecting activity to a complete halt to launch a new program.